 We’re taking that concept and making a fun review game called Balloon Bounce out of it with this exciting activity to build in lots of singing time repetition to review whatever Primary song you’re working on.

-For another fun way to practice a whole mix of Primary songs, head over to check out our Pin the Primary Song review game!
+For another great way to practice a whole mix of Primary songs, head over to check out our Pin the Primary Song review game!
 It’s a perfect choice to leave with a sub!
 You could even pair the poster with this balloon game!
 Pick a colored balloon, then find a matching song with that color on your poster to sing next!

 - Latex Balloons